This was written as a creative essay tongue-in-cheek:

 I kept hiking and thinking.
 Was I opposed to flip flops?
 No, they were useful, after all I had a pair.
 Comfortable and perfect for camping, they are light and pack down to a minimum.
 I can wear them at river crossings to keep my boots dry.
 They are perfect for drying out my feet after a sweaty day locked in hikers.
 They are too useful to be opposed to… until they’re trash.

-the world will begin to fill up with unmatched flip flops.
+There is a fine line between something utilitarian and trash.
+Two flip flops are utilitarian.
+They provide protection from the rough rocky ground, a necessity in today’s tender-footed world.
+One flip flop is trash.
+Not only is it trash, it is trash that lasts forever.
+The rubber will not decompose.
+They will last and last until a pile of unmatched flip flops gathers on shore, or in a land fill.
+Eventually the world will begin to fill up with unmatched flip flops.
 Perhaps an environmental organization will need to be developed to battle the population explosion of lone flip flops.
 The groups mission: to gather mis-matched flip flops of similar sizes and re-sell them to concerned conservationists.
 Transients will collect them like aluminum cans then trade them for a few meager bits, proud that they contributed to the mitigation of the destruction of the natural world.
 A new fashion trend will be born; the ‘U2 Unmatched Flip Flop Special Edition,’: all proceeds to help fight foot fungus cancer- coming soon to a retailer near you.

-ed the trail.
+We arrived at the top of Waimanu Valley with plenty of daylight to spare.
+This was the steepest and slipperiest valley yet.
+Layers of wet fronds and leaves lined the trail.
 We slid down 500 feet to the valley floor.
 Covered in mud and little cuts we stumbled out of the jungle and onto stable river rock.
 Before we could access the camping area we had to cross the Waimanu river.
 We took off our backpacks and put on our flip flops again.
 The river was deep.
 We had to carry our packs over our heads and navigate submerged boulders.
 Waves broke on shore and flowed upstream creating surges that kept us unbalanced.
 Slipping and falling forward I managed to toss my pack to the opposite shore.
 Since I was already wet, I swam up the lazy stream and frolicked in the luke-warm water.

 Emerging from the water I found my self at an impasse.
 I was actually thankful for my flip flops.
 This was a symbol of wanton destruction and resource depletion.
 It was made from fossil deposits for the comfort of my foot.
 This disturbed me.
 Modern variations made out of rubber and plastic are un-sustainable, and float.
 The backless sandal is easily lost in strong currents.
 The freedom that it gives the foot is directly disproportional to the dependence society has on its consumption.
 Why couldn’t they just be made out of bamboo, I wondered.
 Then they could decompose when they were lost.

-tom of this remote Hawaiian valley.
+My thoughts of the evil sandal faded with the beauty found at the bottom of this remote Hawaiian valley.
 The ocean breaking on the rocky shore provided a soothing soundtrack.
 Distant water falls cascaded down steep green cliff faces.
 The swirling clouds that obscured the top of the valley gave fresh water to feed each fall.

 Stumbling into camp we plopped down our packs to take it all in.
 We were alone amid a dozen campsites.
 We decided to look around to see which site was the best.